marcus-wuertz/DS3850/README.md

 # DS3850
 # Friday Project 1
-# Welcome statement explaining how the program works
-print("Welcome to the Mad Libs story generator!") print("Please provide the following words to create your unique story:")

-# Prompting the user for inputs and storing them in variables
-large_object = input("Enter a large object: ")  # Stores a large object input by the user
-large_objects_plural = input("Enter large objects (plural): ")  # Stores plural large objects input by the user
-adjective = input("Enter an adjective: ")  # Stores an adjective input by the user body_part = input("Enter a body part: ")  # Stores a body part input by the user restaurant = input("Enter a restaurant: ")  # Stores a restaurant input by the user food1 = input("Enter a food: ")  # Stores a food input by the user
-food2 = input("Enter another food: ")  # Stores another food input by the user

-# Generating the Mad Libs story using the user-provided inputs
-story = f"I’ve had a very {adjective} day.\n\n" \
-        f"This morning, I dropped a box of {large_objects_plural} on my {body_part}.\n\n" \
-        f"Then, at lunch, I went to {restaurant} for their delicious {food1},\n" \
-        f"But the waiter brought me {food2}, which I was not hungry for.\n\n" \
-        f"Finally, on my way home, I was cut off by a van with a large {large_object} strapped to the roof."

-# Printing the generated story
-print("\nHere's your Mad Libs story:") print(story)

-# Notes:
-# Welcome statement explaining how the program works
+# Welcome statement explaining how the program works                                              - Line 4
-# Prompt the user to provide words for the Mad Libs story
+# Prompt the user to provide words for the Mad Libs story                                          - Line 5
-# Prompt the user to input a large object and store it in a variable
+# Prompt the user to input a large object and store it in a variable                                - Line 8
-# Prompt the user to input plural large objects and store it in a variable
+# Prompt the user to input plural large objects and store it in a variable                          - Line 9
-# Prompt the user to input an adjective and store it in a variable
+# Prompt the user to input an adjective and store it in a variable                                  - Line 10
-# Prompt the user to input a body part and store it in a variable
+# Prompt the user to input a body part and store it in a variable                                   - Line 11
-# Prompt the user to input a restaurant and store it in a variable
+# Prompt the user to input a restaurant and store it in a variable                                  - Line 12
-# Prompt the user to input a food and store it in a variable
+# Prompt the user to input a food and store it in a variable                                        - Line 13
-# Prompt the user to input another food and store it in a variable
+# Prompt the user to input another food and store it in a variable                                  - Line 14
-# Generating the Mad Libs story using the user-provided inputs
-# Construct the story by inserting the user-provided inputs into the story template
+# Construct the story by inserting the user-provided inputs into the story template                  - Line 17
-# Print the generated Mad Libs story for the user to enjoy
+# Print the generated Mad Libs story for the user to enjoy                                           - Line 25

 # Friday Project 2

-import random

-# Function to generate Powerball numbers
-def generate_powerball_numbers():
-    # Generating random numbers for Powerball
-    white_ball1 = random.randint(1, 69)
-    white_ball2 = random.randint(1, 69)
-    white_ball3 = random.randint(1, 69)
-    white_ball4 = random.randint(1, 69)
-    white_ball5 = random.randint(1, 69)
-    red_ball = random.randint(1, 26)

-    # Constructing the Powerball numbers string with appropriate spacing
-    powerball_numbers = f"{white_ball1}  {white_ball2}  {white_ball3}  {white_ball4}  {white_ball5}    {red_ball}"

-    # Printing the Powerball numbers string
-    print("Here are your Powerball numbers:")
-    print(powerball_numbers)

-# User input function
-def get_powerball_choice():
-    while True:
-        choice = input("Would you like some Powerball numbers?
-(Yes/No): ").strip().lower()

-        if choice == 'yes':
-            generate_powerball_numbers()
-            break
-        elif choice == 'no':
-            print("Goodbye!")
-            break
-        else:
-            print("Invalid input.
-Please enter 'Yes' or 'No'.")

-# Calling the function to get the user's choice
-get_powerball_choice()

-# Notes:
-# Welcome statement for Friday Project 2
-# Import the random module to generate random numbers
-# Generating random numbers for Powerball: white balls
-# Generating a random integer between 1 and 69 for the first white ball
-# Generating a random integer between 1 and 69 for the second white ball
-# Generating a random integer between 1 and 69 for the third white ball
-# Generating a random integer between 1 and 69 for the fourth white ball
-# Generating a random integer between 1 and 69 for the fifth white ball
-# Generating random numbers for Powerball: red ball
-# Generating a random integer between 1 and 26 for the red ball
-# Constructing the Powerball numbers string with appropriate spacing
-# Printing the Powerball numbers string

-# Friday Project 3

-# Welcome statement
-print("Welcome to the Quiz Bowl!") print("Answer the following questions and get instant feedback on your answers.")

-# Dictionary of questions and answers
-quiz_questions = {
-    "What is the capital of France?": "paris",
-    "Who wrote 'Romeo and Juliet'?": "shakespeare",
-    "What is the powerhouse of the cell?": "mitochondria", "What is the chemical symbol for water?": "h2o", "What is the largest planet in our solar system?": "jupiter" }

-# Counter to keep track of correct answers
-correct_answers = 0

-# Loop through each question in the dictionary
-for question, answer in quiz_questions.items():
-    user_answer = input(question + " ").lower().strip()  # Get user's answer and convert to lowercase

-    # Check if the user's answer matches the answer in the dictionary
-    if user_answer == answer:
-        print("Correct")
-        correct_answers += 1
-    else:
-        print(f"Incorrect, the correct answer was: {answer}")

-# Print the total number of correct answers
-print(f"\nYou got {correct_answers} out of {len(quiz_questions)} questions correct.")

-# Notes:
-# Welcome statement for Friday Project 3
-# Dictionary of quiz questions and answers
-# Counter to keep track of correct answers
-# Loop through each question in the dictionary
-# Get user's input for the current question and convert it to lowercase
-# Check if the user's answer matches the answer in the dictionary
-# If the user's answer matches the answer in the dictionary, print 'Correct' and increment the correct_answers counter
-# If the user's answer does not match the answer in the dictionary, print 'Incorrect' along with the correct answer
-# Print the total number of correct answers
+# Import random module                                                                                -Line 3
+# Function to generate Powerball numbers                                                             - Line 6
+# Generating a random integer between 1 and 69 for the first white ball                              - Line 8
+# Generating a random integer between 1 and 69 for the second white ball                             - Line 9
+# Generating a random integer between 1 and 69 for the third white ball                              - Line 10
+# Generating a random integer between 1 and 69 for the fourth white ball                             - Line 11
+# Generating a random integer between 1 and 69 for the fifth white ball                              - Line 12
+# Generating a random integer between 1 and 26 for the red ball                                       - Line 13
+# Constructing the Powerball numbers string with appropriate spacing                                  - Line 16
+# Printing the Powerball numbers string                                                               - Line 20

+# User input function                                                                                - Line 23
+# Loop to get the user's choice and provide Powerball numbers accordingly                            - Line 24
+# Prompt the user to input whether they want Powerball numbers                                        - Line 25
+# If the user inputs 'yes', generate Powerball numbers                                                - Line 27
+# If the user inputs 'no', print a goodbye statement                                                   - Line 30
+# If the user inputs anything else, prompt the user again for a valid input                           - Line 33

+# Calling the function to get the user's choice                                                       - Line 37

+#Friday Project 3
+# Welcome statement for Friday Project 3                                                             - Line 5
+# Dictionary of quiz questions and answers                                                           - Line 8
+# Counter to keep track of correct answers                                                           - Line 17
+# Loop through each question in the dictionary                                                       - Line 20
+# Get user's input for the current question and convert it to lowercase                              - Line 21
+# Check if the user's answer matches the answer in the dictionary                                    - Line 24
+# If the user's answer matches the answer in the dictionary, print 'Correct' and increment the counter - Line 26
+# If the user's answer does not match the answer in the dictionary, print 'Incorrect' along with the correct answer - Line 28
+# Print the total number of correct answers                                                          - Line 31